 Marketing automation adoption rates are going up, albeit slowly.
 There are not too many small companies around who can boast of using marketing automation.
-However, the number of marketers who have started adopting marketing technology in general is rising fast.
-According to this study, 48% of the marketers surveyed consider their organization to be an early adopter of marketing technology.
-According to Gartner, CMOs are spending almost the equal amount in marketing technology as their CIO counterparts.
+However, the number of marketers who have started adopting marketing technology, in general, is rising fast.
+According to a study, 48% of the marketers surveyed consider their organization to be an early adopter of marketing technology.
+According to Gartner, CMOs are spending more money on technology than their CIO counterparts.

-In fact according to the latest report published by Ascend2, you can see that 65% of CMOs are saying that they have all the marketing technology tools they need.
+In fact, according to the latest report published by Ascend2, you can see that 65% of CMOs are saying that they have all the marketing technology tools they need.
 But only 31% of those marketers can fully utilize what they have.
-Even out of the 35% that does not have the necessary tools, only half of them fully utilize what they have.
+Even out of the 35% that do not have the necessary tools, only half of them fully utilize what they have.

 To get a fair idea of what affects marketing automation adoption rates, I decided to dig deeper.
 Here's what I found.

 Fear of Technology

 Technology is a gift.
 If you can embrace it, you can learn to harness it.
 But, as humans, we are wary of it.
 We fear that it might take over our lives.
 We are afraid that it might leave us redundant.
 This is perhaps one of the biggest reasons why marketing automation adoption is still low.

 Moreover, the fact the marketers are investing so much in marketing technology, but utilizing so little, resulting in poor results adds fuel to the fire.
 It creates a situation where instead of analyzing what went wrong, marketers become cagey around technology.
 My advice: Don’t panic.
 It’s okay to be afraid, but you will never learn if you don’t make mistakes.
 Use the lessons that you learnt to your advantage.